GLIDE-LLC/docs/README.md

 **From this point onwards developers need to work in development environment only.**

-> ✔️ More information on purpose of each environment and how to use them is here in [WP Engine Environments](https://github.com/) document.
+> ✔️ Information on purpose of each environment and how to use it, is in [WP Engine Environments](https://github.com/) document.

 <br>
 <br>